Hawk(e): The Movie

 Hawk(e): The Movie is an independent comedy film co-directed by Phil Baker and Tom Turner and written by Phil Baker.
-The film was produced by Genepool Records with Paramore Productions and is set for a summer 2013 release.
+The film was produced by Genepool Records with Paramore Productions and was set for a summer 2013 release.
 The film is to be distributed by Genepool in the UK and Continuum Motion Pictures in North America.

 Plot

 Movie-maker-come-idiot Mike Hawk sets about making his latest movie, a Rom-Com called "Get Becky Laid", and is followed in his pursuits by documentary maker and film fanatic Philip K Longfellow.

 Mike Hawk also plays the lead character and has named him Mike Hawke - after himself only adding another 'e' to his name to distinguish the two.

 Mike's bitten off more than he can chew, and is followed as he gets through the making of the film, achieving it only through sheer determination and ignorance.

 Additional Details

-Hawk(e): The Movie is due for release Summer 2013.
+Hawk(e): The Movie was due for release in the summer of 2013.
 It was shot in and around Plymouth with Principal photography taking place in October and early November 2010.